Surajv311/LearningMicroservices/README.md

 Then added API endpoint to do the same defined as `Task5` in the app.py file.

 **Task6**: Dockerize/Containerize the businessMicroservice?
-I have created a dockerfile for the repo, and now building the current service using: `docker build -t bmservice .` (Note that `.` indicates current dir; Else syntax would be: `docker build -t <image> <path>`).
+I have created a dockerfile for the repo, and now building the current service using: `docker build --no-cache -t bmservice .` (Note that `.` indicates current dir; Else syntax would be: `docker build -t <image> <path>`).
-In our case we will use podman build: `podman build -t bmservice .` Once image was build, I ran the image, i.e spawn up the container with a name using: `podman run --name bmservicecontainer bmservice`
+In our case we will use podman build: `podman build --no-cache -t bmservice .` Once image was build, I ran the image, i.e spawn up the container with a name using: `podman run --name bmservicecontainer bmservice` containers may not aalways be living continuosly, they may die down

 **Task7**: Since businessMicroservice also requires Redis/Postgres, integrate all via docker compose?